 - 1. Submit a completed application form and non-refundable, one-time application fee; - a.
 Apply or download an application online. - b.
 Request a hard copy application by contacting us at: (217) 525-1420, toll free (800) 635-7289 or springadm@ben.edu. - 2.
 Submit official transcripts directly from each college or university attended - 3.
-Personal statement may be required of some applicants; - Letter(s) of reference from faculty and/or professional associates to evaluate the potential success of the candidate for the program may be required of some applicants; and - 5.
+Personal statement and current resume may be required of some applicants; - 4.
+Letter(s) of reference from faculty and/or professional associates to evaluate the potential success of the candidate for the program may be required of some applicants; and - 5.
 Valid nursing license, BSN Completion applicants only.

-If the applicant has fewer than 20 transferable semester hours:
+If the applicant has fewer than 20 transferable semester hours, submit proof of high school graduation or GED completion.